OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 - Use `npm run test:unit` to run all unit tests.

-Integration tests and E2E tests need environment variables that are configured in GitHub Action.
+E2E tests need environment variables that are configured in GitHub Action.

 ## Test folder structure

 - test/unit/: unit tests for both browser and NodeJS.
 - test/unit/browser/: unit tests for browser only.
 - test/unit/node/: unit tests for NodeJS only.
-- test/integration/browser/: integration tests for browser only.
+- test/e2e/browser/: end-to-end tests related to Azure resources for browser only.
-- test/integration/node/: integration tests for NodeJS only.
+- test/e2e/node/: end-to-end tests related to Azure resources for NodeJS only.
-- test/e2e/: end to end tests.
+- test/ui/: UI end to end tests.

 # Style Guidelines